wordbit/wordbit/content/posts/beware-the-ides-of-march.md

 title = "Beware the AIs of March"

 +++
-The great AI gold rush has begun.
+The great AI Gold Rush has begun.

 Given the constant hype, it's tempting to dismiss the constant flow of Twitter posts on "Ten ChatGPT prompts that will blow your mind 🤯", the thousands of shoddy AI start-ups flooding the app store, and the usual assortment of blustering, opportunistic idiots who have scratched "AR" or "NFTs" out of their bios to replace it with "AI all the time, every time".